Ferdynand Grüning: Arrest, trial and fate

 After his daughter failed to return home, Bagrowska's father went to the mayor to ask for help.
-Around 10 PM, the two visited Bembnista and asked for the newcomer's whereabouts, with the former replying that he was sleeping in the barn.
+Around 10 pm, the two visited Bembnista and asked for the newcomer's whereabouts, with the former replying that he was sleeping in the barn.
 Upon waking him up, the father demanded to know where his daughter was, but Grüning simply replied that he was "not a guardian of other people's children."
 After they left, Grüning got up and attempted to clean the bloodied scissors, but was caught by an arriving officer, who also noticed that he had blood on his clothing.
 After being brought to the police station, Grüning admitted that he had killed Bagrowska and that he had buried her body in a field, whose location he indicated to the investigators.
 Upon arriving there, the policemen saw that the child's hand was sticking out of the ground and that her clothes were right next to it, with further inspections of the barn revealing dismembered pieces of her corpse in it, right next to where Grüning had slept.
 When pressed for an explanation, he claimed that he was overcome with a lust for murder.
 Soon after, he was also linked to the murder and attempted murder from years prior, with which he was all charged.

-Before his trial began, Grüning was sent for a mental evaluation at two hospital, one in Kochanówka and another in Tworki.
+Before his trial began, Grüning was sent for a mental evaluation at two hospitals, one in Kochanówka and another in Tworki.
 In both institutions, he admitted guilt and described his crimes in detail, leading the doctors to conclude that he was sane.
-His trial took place at the Regional Court of Łódź on February 28, 1939, where crowds of onlookers gathered outside the building during the trial.
+His trial took place at the Regional Court of Łódź on 28 February 1939, where crowds of onlookers gathered outside the building during the trial.
 Throughout the proceedings, Grüning sat on the bench with his head lowered and his eyes staring at the floor, and when he was asked questions, he claimed that he did not know the answers.
 He also pretended that he did not know his name or whether he was married, and flat out refused to admit responsibility or give explanations for his crimes.

 Despite his denials, Chudobiński's friends testified before the court and identified him as the mysterious man who had talked to their friend shortly before his abduction; similar testimonies were also given by Lucyna Góra, the family members of other victims and Grüning's own siblings.
 Due to the nature of his crimes, part of the trial was held in secret.

-Eventually, he was convicted on all counts, receiving three death sentences for two counts of murder and rape, and the single count of attempted murder.
+Eventually, he was convicted on all counts, receiving three death sentences for two counts of murder and rape, and a single count of attempted murder.
 In addition, he was deprived of his rights for life.
 At the sentencing phase, the court emphasized on Grüning's "lack of human instincts, animalism and cruelty", and upon hearing the sentence, he accepted it calmly and without no apparent emotion.